A2osX/A2osX/.Docs/User Guide.md

 | FastChip //e | Working | Must disable RAMFACTOR |
 | Apple 1mb Slinky Ram Card | Working | Possible conflict with Transwarp |

->**Need new section here on DEBUG.po and how to use it to solve hardware conflict issues**

 ## Getting Started

 To get started with A2osX, the very first thing you need to do is download a disk image from GitHub.
 Images are available in multiple versions from cutting edge developer seeds to release candidates as well as in multiple sizes suitable for placing on Disk II drives, 3.5 drives or hard drives of for use with emulators.
 Please consult the **[A2osX Media Guide](.Docs/Media%20Guide.md).** for detailed information on the available images.

 ### Using AppleWin

 Download one of the available 32MB images from GitHub.
-Open AppleWin and then click on the  configuration icon.
+Open *AppleWin* and then click on the  configuration icon.
 When the configuration screen appears, select the Disk tab.
 Next, make sure the **Enable Hard disk controller in slot 7** box is checked and set the **HDD 1** to the image you downloaded.
 Click OK to save your changes and finally boot the emulated Apple by clicking on the colored Apple icon.
 Suggestion: on the configuration screen, for Video Mode, select Color (RGB Monitor).
-You may also want to setup AppleWin for Ethernet as A2osX has many features that make use of the emulated Uthernet I card supplied by AppleWin (consult AppleWin documentation for more information on enabling this feature).
+You may also want to setup *AppleWin* for Ethernet as A2osX has many features that make use of the emulated Uthernet I card supplied by AppleWin (consult *AppleWin* documentation for more information on enabling this feature).

-Note on speed of networking
+>A note on enabling networking for A2osX while running in emulator such as *AppleWin*.
+A2osX, fully supports the emulated UtherNet I network interface in *AppleWin*.
+A2osX, does however, base its timing, or rather its time-out window, based on a calculated timing loop.
+This works fine on real Apple computers, including ones with accelerators.
+Unfortunately, while *AppleWin* can be accelerated, it actually artificially forces the system to report a 1mhz clock rate regardless of the accelerator level selected.
+In real terms, what this does, is cause the network to miss or falsely timeout on some packets.
+For most applications, this is not an issue as TCP will automatically re-transmit the packet over again.
+Where this is a **REAL** problem is with DHCP that does not use TCP and you will seemingly never get a DHCP lease.
+Simply set *AppleWin* to 2.0 speed and everything will work fine.
+In fact, if you have A2osX set to load the network automatically when you boot, boot at 2.0 speed, and then once IP address has been set, you can up the acceleration speed to max if desired.

+As noted above in the section on Kernel Modules, A2osX comes with a special module to connect to ADTPro disk image servers, which is typically done on a real Apple with a Super Serial Card.
+On *AppleWin* this is possible using its built in Virtual Serial over IP implementation which means serial traffic in and out of the virtual Apple II actually flows over a socket, but the Apple still understands it and treats it as if it is serial.
+The ADTPro server can take advantage of this and communicate to the emulator this way.
+Starting the ADTPro server with the command line parameter 'localhost' triggers this behavior.
+Consult the ADTPro documentation for more information.

+The Virtual Serial Over IP emulation uses port 1977.
+If you are not using *km.vsdrive* to talk to ADTPro, you can set up this serial port to be used as another terminal device for your A2osX system.
+Then a 2nd user can log into the same A2osX system by using a telnet client such as *PuTTY* to your pc but with port 1977 instead of 23 (the default for telnet).

+>Note, the GSport/KEGS emulators offer a similar feature using port 6502.

 ### Installing on Your Apple

 First check that your system meets the minimum hardware requirements.
 Download one of the available images from GitHub.
 Images are available in 140K (5 1/4 floppy), 800K (3.5 floppy) and 32MB (suitable for use with hard drive emulators).
 You will need to use ADTPro to convert an image to physical media or a device such as a FloppyEMU or CFFA to load/boot one of these images on a real Apple.
 If you are using a device such as the FloppyEMU or CFFA, you should use either the 800K or 32MB images (ProDOS volume name: FULLBOOT) as the smaller 140K image (ProDOS volume: MINIBOOT) is a pared down copy of A2osX that omits several utilities to fit in 140K.

 >If you have your own hard drive, you can install A2osX on your drive.
 The best way to accomplish this is to first start A2osX from one of the supplied media and use its built in commands to copy A2osX to your own drive.
 For instance, if you have a bootable ProDOS-8 volume on your system named **/MYHD** and one of the A2osX images named **/FULLBOOT** follow these steps:
->

 - Boot your system.
 - If the A2osX media is set as the boot device, A2osX will load automatically.